tomtor/image-freebsd-pine64/README.md

 Step 2:

-Run the mkimage.sh script as root
+Run the mkimage.sh script, but check the settings in this script first!